MichaelCurrin/auto-commit-msg/README.md

 [![VS Code Extension](https://img.shields.io/badge/VS_Code_Extension-blue.svg?logo=visual-studio-code)](https://code.visualstudio.com/)
 [![Made with TypeScript](https://img.shields.io/badge/TypeScript-3-blue.svg?logo=typescript)](https://typescriptlang.org)

+## About

 A VS Code extension which provides smart suggestions for your commit messages.

-## About

-It can **describe a change** for a single file.
-Including create, update, remove, rename and move.
+It can write a message to **describe a change** for a single file in a commit.
+Including create, update, remove, rename and move - along with the filename.
+Or, the path, like for a move.
 See the [tests](https://github.com/MichaelCurrin/auto-commit-msg/blob/master/src/test/message.test.ts).

-And it can use an appropriate **semvar** label in many cases.
-It can't separate features and bug fixes but it can identify changes to docs, CI files and package or config files.
+It many cases it can also provide an appropriate **semvar** label for you.
+It can't separate features and bug fixes but it can identify changes to docs, CI files and config files.

-## Example
+### Examples

 - You created a new file `foo.js`.
-The extension writes `feat: Create foo.js`.
+Press the extension button and writes `feat: Create foo.js` for you in the existing Git message input box.
 - If you updated your `Makefile`.
-Then extension writes `chore: Update Makefile`.
+Then extension writes `chore: Update Makefile`
 - You updated a file in the docs directory.
 Message generated is `docs: Update bar.md`.